nbnworg/docs/writing/developmentdocs/codeartifact_repo.md

 # Automate publishing of package to repo

+1. Go to nbnworg and a create new repository their.
-1. Go to github settings->secrets and variables->actions and set the variables like AWS_ACCESS_KEY_ID,AWS_REGION,AWS_SECRET_ACCESS_KEY ,CODEARTIFACT_DOMAIN, CODEARTIFACT_DOMAIN_OWNER , CODEARTIFACT_REPOSITORY .
+1. Go to github settings->secrets and variables->actions.
-   Using publish.yml file for publishing of package
+1. Set the variables like <br />
+   AWS_REGION:us-east-1 <br />
+   CODEARTIFACT_REPOSITORY:the name of your repo in codeartifact .<br />
+   CODEARTIFACT_DOMAIN_OWNER :your 12-digit-id through which you log in to the console.<br />
+   CODEARTIFACT_DOMAIN :the domain name .<br />
+   AWS_ACCESS_KEY_ID : as provided to you .<br />
+   AWS_SECRET_ACCESS_KEY : as provided to you .<br />
+   Now create a folder **.github** in your project directory .inside it create a folder called **workflows** and inside create a file called publish.yml and copy paste the code provided below

 ```